Luke Raley Player Props: Rays vs. Braves

-Luke Raley -- with a slugging percentage of .655 in his past 10 games, including three home runs -- will be in action for the Tampa Bay Rays versus the Atlanta Braves, with Spencer Strider on the hill, on July 8 at 7:15 PM ET.
+On Sunday, Luke Raley (.656 slugging percentage in past 10 games, including three home runs) and the Tampa Bay Rays face the Atlanta Braves, whose starting pitcher will be Bryce Elder.
+First pitch is at 1:40 PM ET.

-In his previous game he had a hitless showing (0-for-1) against the Braves.
+In his most recent appearance, he went 1-for-4 with a double against the Braves.

 Luke Raley Game Info & Props vs. the Braves